mjl-/dnsclay/README.md

 ## Adding a new provider

-Adding a provider should be a matter of adding it to providers.txt (keep it sorted!) and running "make build".
+Adding a provider should be a matter of adding it to providers.txt (keep it sorted!) and running "make build govendor".
 It regenerates providers.go and syncs the Go module dependencies.
 The config fields in the package's Provider should be automatically processed, into both backend and frontend.

 # About